 The Agricultural Science Center at Tucumcari has several key projects under way.
 Our Annual Progress Reports provide information for ongoing and recently completed projects.
-Extension publications and NMSU reports on some completed projects also have been published.
-Most research projects completed at the Agricultural Science Center have been published in external scientific literature and not through NMSU.
-Many of these can be made available in a pdf form upon request by email or by regular mail if the file size is too large.
-Hopefully, in the future they can be available directly through this website.
+Extension publications and NMSU reports on some completed projects also have been published and are available at the websites shown below.
+Most other research projects completed at the Agricultural Science Center have been published in external scientific literature and not through NMSU.
+Many of these can be made available as a pdf by email upon request to firstname.lastname@example.org.

 Annual Progress Reports

 The 2017 Annual Progress Report of the Agricultural Science Center at Tucumcari